 A web-based, cloud-hosted application, this powerful tool offers a range of smart features that are designed to optimize efficiencies, reduce customer friction, and improve the overall caller experience.

-Receptionist is available for Webex Calling and for BroadWorks.
+Receptionist is available for BroadWorks.